Bowhza/H2M-Launcher/README.md

 **Answer**: Either the server is not running or you need to change one or more windows settings.

 - If you are on Windows 11, you need to change your default terminal to `Windows Console Host`.
 This is found under `Settings > System > For Developers`.
+Make sure to restart your game after changing the terminal.

 <img src="./Images/Terminal.png">